-There is nothing that gets you to change what you're doing or correct a problem quicker than seeing yourself doing something you don't like on video.
+There is nothing that alerts you to a problem and encourages you to correct it faster than seeing yourself doing something you don't like on video.
 By watching yourself, you will notice all the small things you do that might prove to be distracting during the actual presentation.

 It is important enough that it deserves reiterating: Practice your speech beforehand, at home or elsewhere, the way you will give it on the scheduled day.
+You won't regret it.